jonshiach/graphics-notes/_sources/_pages/04_Vectors_and_matrices.md

 The reason the diagram above has the $y$-axis pointing upwards and the $z$-axis pointing along the horizontal is because this is the way OpenGL represents 3D space (see [Lab 5: Transformations](transformations-section) for more details).
 The configuration of the axes does not matter for the calculations we will be performing in this lab, but I wanted to be consistent.
 ```

-Since we will be using vectors (and matrices) a lot over the rest of the labs we will create a vector class to define vectors and perform operations on them.
+Since we will be using vectors (and matrices) a lot over the rest of the labs we will create a file containing helper functions to perform operations.

 :::{admonition} Task
 :class: tip